The New England Journal of Medicine November 21, 2019

 Multicenter, 11 countries

-Population Patients at high risk for ischemic or bleeding events who underwent successful PCI with at least one drug-eluting stent and remained event-free after 3 months of DAPT.
+Population Patients at high risk for bleeding or ischemia who underwent PCI with at least one drug-eluting stent and successfully completed 3 months of ticagrelor plus aspirin without major bleeding or ischemic events.

-Intervention Ticagrelor monotherapy (90 mg twice daily) plus placebo
+Intervention Ticagrelor (90 mg twice daily) plus matched placebo for 12 months (from month 3 to month 15 post-PCI).

-Outcome Bleeding Academic Research Consortium (BARC) type 2, 3, or 5 bleeding from randomization at 3 months to 15 months after the index procedure.
+Outcome Incidence of Bleeding Academic Research Consortium (BARC) type 2, 3, or 5 bleeding between randomization (3 months post-PCI) and 1 year.

 Study Limitations

-Patients with ST-segment elevation myocardial infarction (STEMI) or those requiring long-term oral anticoagulation were excluded, limiting the applicability of these findings to these specific populations.
+Patients presenting with ST-segment elevation myocardial infarction (STEMI), cardiogenic shock, or those with a prior stroke were excluded from the trial, limiting generalizability to these ultra-high-risk populations.

 Clinical Significance